ToolJet/ToolJet/docs/docs/getting-started.md

 Click on the **Dashboard** button on the sidebar and click on the **Create new app** button.
 A new application will be created with an empty canvas.

 We can see the **Component Library** on the right, we can drag and drop pre-built components from the **Component Library** on the canvas to create the UI.
-The **Query Manager** at the bottom can be used to create and manage queries to interact with the database.
+The **Query Panel** at the bottom can be used to create and manage queries to interact with the database.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/quickstart-guide/app-builder-overview.png" alt="App-Builder Overview" />
 </div>

 Rename the application to *Time Tracker*.
-Minimize the Query Manager by clicking on the **Hide Query Panel** button on its top-left.
+Minimize the Query Panel by clicking on the **Hide Query Panel** button on its top-left.

 Click and drag a **[Container](/docs/widgets/container)** component to the canvas.
 Adjust the borders of the **Container** and expand it till it covers the visible portion of the canvas.